SteveUlin/ComplexNonsense/src/blog/system_design/static_content.md

 are globally distributed and owned by a number of different companies.
 The closer you are to a DNS server, the faster the lookup will be.

-We can check the time it takes to resolve the IP address of 'google.com' using the DNS lookup utility `dig`.
+We can measure the time it takes to resolve the IP address of 'google.com' using the DNS lookup utility `dig`.

 ```shell